Ellenbrook

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 448 trips daily across all routes, translating to approximately 25 weekly trips per individual stop.
+Service frequency averages 448 trips per day across all routes, equating to approximately 26 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport